dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

 <div class="mini-toc" markdown="1">
   <h4>What's the point?</h4>

+  * pub.dartlang.org is the primary public repository for Dart packages.
   * Following a few conventions, such as having a valid pubspec.yaml file, makes your app a package.
-  * Use Stagehand to generate starting files for your app.
+  * If you're developing a web or server-side app, use Stagehand to generate starting files.
-  * Use `pub get` to download packages.
+  * If you're developing a web or server-side app, use `pub get` to download packages.
-  * pub.dartlang.org is the primary public repository for Dart packages.
+  * If you're developing a mobile app, use Flutter's tools.
 </div>

-Now that you're able to create and run a Dart application and have a basic understanding of DOM programming, you are ready to leverage code written by other programmers.
+Once you can create and run a Dart app, you're ready to leverage code written by other programmers.
 Many interesting and useful packages of reusable Dart code are available at the
 <a href="https://pub.dartlang.org/">pub.dartlang.org</a>
 repository.

-This tutorial shows you how to use `pub`&mdash;a package manager that comes with Dart&mdash;to install one of the packages in the repository, the vector_math package.
+This tutorial shows how to use `pub`&mdash;a package manager that comes with Dart&mdash;to install one of the packages in the repository, the vector_math package.